Ranch Hand Truck Accessories: History

+As of 2025, Ranch Hand employs over 190 individuals across two primary manufacturing facilities.
+The original facility, encompassing 100,000 square feet (9,300 m²), is located in Shiner, Texas.
+A newer 65,000-square-foot (6,000 m²) warehouse and distribution center has been established in Beeville, Texas, which also houses a full-scale paint and packaging line.
+Despite the relative simplicity often associated with manufacturing, Ranch Hand utilizes state-of-the-art technologies in its operations.

 Over time, the brand grew and now today, Ranch Hand's products are sold through company owned stores, distributors, new truck dealerships, and Truck/SUV accessory dealers.
 Direct sales in the US are focused primarily on factory outlet stores located in Texas, Colorado and Oklahoma.
 Their dealer network covers most of the US and parts of Canada.

 Products

 Ranch Hand manufactures grille guards, push bars, front end replacements, back bumper replacements for full size trucks and SUV's as well as various smaller products such as steps, headache racks, haulers and toolboxes.
 Some significant differences in the product were developed.
 Instead of painting products, a new super polyester baked finish was developed.
 Also, expanded metal, commonly used as the mesh for BBQ grills was replaced with a higher quality custom punched insert which is custom made to match the make and the model of the vehicle.
 Their products are also fully welded and mount directly to the vehicle frame.
 One of the more unique features they have is the use of custom punched grille inserts to match the make and model of the vehicle the grille is being mounted on.

 They also produce various fleet products targeting emergency vehicles including patrol cars and fire & rescue vehicles.
 In June 2010, they released a niche market product called the Wind Bed for wind farm maintenance crews.